ory/docs/docs/hydra/production.md

 - The request is coming from a trusted IP address set by `serve.tls.allow_termination_from` and the header `X-Forwarded-Proto` is set to `https`.
-- The request goes to `/health/alive`, `/health/ready` which does not require TLS termination and that is used to check the health of an instance.
+- The request goes to `/health/alive`, `/health/ready` which doesn't require TLS termination and that's used to check the health of an instance.

-When TLS Termination is enabled, you do not need to provide a TLS Certificate and Private Key.
+When TLS Termination is enabled, you don't need to provide a TLS Certificate and Private Key.

 If you are unable to properly set up TLS Termination, you may want to set the